Merge Worksheet in Excel

-Step 8: Click on “ADD” again and second sheet reference is added to the list.
-Like this repeat the same for all the sheets.
+Step 8: Click on “ADD” again, and the second sheet reference is added to the list.
+Like this, repeat the same for all the sheets.

-Now we have added all the 4 sheets references.
-One more thing we need to do finally is while selecting each region range we have selected including row header and column header of the data table, so to bring the same into consolidated sheet check the boxes of “Top Row” and “Left Column” and also check the box of “Create link to Source Data”.
+Now we have added all the 4 sheets of references.
+One more thing we need to do finally is while selecting each region range we have selected, including the row header and column header of the data table, so to bring the same into the consolidated sheet, check the boxes of “Top Row” and “Left Column” and also check the box of “Create links to Source Data.”

 Merge Worksheets by Using Power Query